 Recovery from Site U1605 was poor, containing many barrels of washed gravel.
-However, where cohesive diamicton was present, paleomagnetic measurements were made on the archive halves with the SRM and on discrete samples from the working halves, either cut using a parallel saw or collected using J-cubes.
+However, where cohesive diamicton was present, paleomagnetic measurements were made on the archive halves with the SRM and on discrete samples from the working halves, either cut using a parallel saw or collected using the "Japanese" Natsuhara-Giken cubes (J-cubes).
 The 11 discrete samples were measured after stepwise demagnetization up to 80 mT peak AF demagnetization.
-Magnetic fabric assessed by anisotropic magnetic susceptibility indicated some potential disturbance of the sedimentary fabric.
-NRM and the remanence after 10 and 20 mT peak AF demagnetization were measured on 16 archive-half sections where diamicton was continuous for at least 40 cm.
+Magnetic fabric assessed by anisotropy of MS (AMS) indicated some potential disturbance of the sedimentary fabric.
+NRM and the remanence after 10 and 20 mT peak AF demagnetization were measured on 16 archive section halves where diamicton was continuous for at least 40 cm.
 Careful filtering of the data for section end effects and/or other disturbances revealed an inclination change from steeply downward directions consistent with normal polarity at 217 m CSF-A to steeply upward directed below 217 m CSF-A, consistent with reversed polarity.

 Standard physical property measurements were made on cores from Site U1605 using the WRMSL, SHMSL, and Natural Gamma Radiation Logger (NGRL) track instruments.
-Discrete measurements were also made for MAD analysis, thermal conductivity, and P-wave velocity on the PWC system.
+Discrete measurements were also made for MAD analysis, thermal conductivity, and PWC P-wave velocity.
 Because of the low recovery and highly disturbed cored material, PWL measurements were unreliable.
 PWC was limited to diamictic intervals because values of isolated clasts are not representative of the formation.